-Girls report more harassment amid rise in US cyberbullying
+Girls are bearing the brunt of a rise in US cyberbullying

 That’s up from the previous survey in 2014-15, the first time cyberbullying data was collected this specifically.
 Back then, about 16% of girls between 12 and 18 said they were bullied online, compared with 6% of boys.

-The survey doesn’t address who the aggressors are, though girls were more likely to note that their bullies were perceived to have the ability to influence others.
+The survey does not address who the aggressors are, though girls were more likely to note that their bullies were perceived to have the ability to influence others.

-Lauren Paul, founder of the Kind Campaign, said 90% of the stories she hears while working in schools are girls being bullied by other girls.
+Lauren Paul, founder of the Kind Campaign, said 90% of the stories she hears while working in schools are of girls bullied by other girls.
 The California-based nonprofit launched a decade ago to focus on “girl against girl” bullying through free educational programming that reaches about 300 schools a year.

 Paul recalls meeting one girl who was obsessive about her social media accounts because a group of girls excluded her if she did not get enough likes or follows in any given week.
 She went so far as to painstakingly create fake profiles just to meet her quota.